 2. Managing projects with a lot less stress

-With remote work coming into full effect, team collaboration will be impacted.
+With remote work coming into full effect, team collaboration will be impacted and managing multiple projects can be daunting.
 Managers might have to follow up to know the status of a project; team members might not have clarity on what exactly they need to do; and the worse, deadlines could be missed.

 This is where project management tools can bring order to chaos — providing managers with a bird’s eye view of what’s happening and ensuring everyone is on the same page.

 We, at Hiver, use Asana for this because our teams find it really comfortable.
 You get to create tasks in various formats – either as a “list” or a “board”.
 There’s also a visual tracker with real-time updates on status and timelines.
 Most importantly, the team managers have a live dashboard where they can keep track of what’s happening across the team and stay on top of projects.

 Another handy project management tool is Trello.
 Remote teams can create “discussion boards” for weekly meetings, daily standups, or brainstorming.
 And under each board, you can add cards – which are basically the individual tasks or ideas.
 It is a great tool for keeping remote workers on the same page.

 Remote work presents an important challenge for collaboration: When teammates are not working together physically, keeping them aligned is never easy.

 If your company uses Gmail or G Suite, Hiver would come in extremely handy for collaboration among remote workers.
 It keeps team members who manage shared inboxes like [email protected] or [email protected] — on the same page about who is working on what.
 Team members get to see how many emails need their attention, and how many are already resolved.
 It eliminates the need to ask around for the status of emails and gives every team member complete visibility into team workflow, even if they are time zones apart.